Towards an M5-Brane Model II: Metric String Structures: Higher gauge theory

 \subsection{Fake flat higher gauge theories are locally abelian}

 While vanishing of the fake curvatures is clearly not an issue for higher versions of Chern--Simons theories, it is highly problematic in the context of higher gauge theories with locally non-vanishing curvatures, cf.~\cite{Demessie:2016ieh,Saemann:2019leg}.
-To underline this point, let us give an explicit proof that fake-flat kinematical data of a higher gauge theory based on 2-groups is locally abelian.
+To underline this point, let us give an explicit geometrical proof that fake-flat kinematical data of a higher gauge theory based on 2-groups is locally abelian.
+A detailed analytical proof has been given before in~\cite{Gastel:2018joi}.
 For simplicity, we assume that we can use categorical equivalence to strictify the gauge 2-group.
 That is, we work with the non-abelian gerbes first introduced in the literature in~\cite{Breen:math0106083,Aschieri:2003mw} and ignore the (categorically equivalent) generalizations, as e.g.~the ones of~\cite{Jurco:2014mva}.

 We thus start from a strict gauge Lie 2-group modeled by a crossed module of Lie groups $\CG=(\sH\xrightarrow{~\dpar~}\sG)$.
 That is, we have two Lie groups $\sH$ and $\sG$, a group homomorphism $\dpar:\sH\rightarrow \sG$, and an action $\acton:\sG\times \sH\rightarrow \sH$ such that